 Making a downsizer contribution to super as a result of these changes will be a viable strategy for some, and perhaps not so viable for others.

-Find out more in part two (LINK TO PART 2), where we demystify downsizer contributions further.
+Find out more in part two, where we demystify downsizer contributions further.
 Remember superannuation can be extremely complex.
 Therefore, we always advise people seek qualified advice from a licensed financial planner.